smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 5 Beijing  large    121
     ## 6 Beijing  small     56

-Show me only the ones with a "large" size
+Show me only the ones with a “large” size

 ``` r
 filter(pollution, size == "large")